mobilejazz/harmony-reference/pages/OAuth2Server/Introduction.md

 For this purpose, the library has a specific interactor called [`AuthControllerInteractor`](Interactors/AuthControllerInteractor.md).

-As an example of usage, a Nest controller would be like:
+As an example of usage, a NestJS controller would be like:

 ```typescript
 // TypeScript